Swim Meet Etiquette

 - Consult with the coaching staff to determine event selection and seeding times where needed.

-- Check the team website for Psych sheets and possible last minute changes to the meet.
+- Check the team website for heat sheets and possible last-minute changes to the meet.

 - Provide healthy and nutritious meals on the day of a meet for your swimmer.